hugh-braico/robo-valentine/README.md

 The move name is case insensitive, so don't worry about capitalisation.

+Alternatively if you just want a big picture of the hitbox, use `/hb` to get only that image (it's bigger!)

 ## Where is the data hosted?

 Currently hosted as a Google sheet -